 Peter Lewinsky (Chair)

-Peter Lewinsky is the Chair of DJPR’s Audit and Risk Committee since January 2022.
-He is also an independent member of the Department’s Integrity Committee.
+Peter Lewinsky is the Chair of the department's ARC since January 2022.
+He is also an independent member of the department’s Integrity Committee.

 Peter has an extensive experience with a wide range of boards in the ASX listed, private, not for profit and government sectors.
 Peter is currently the Chair of several government audit and risk committees including the Department of Energy, Environment and Climate Action, Ambulance Victoria, Essential Services Commission, and the Environment, Planning, and Strategic Development Directorate (ACT).

 Peter is a fellow of Institute of Chartered Accountants, Australia, and Australian Institute of Company Directors.

 Deirdre joined the ARC as an independent member in December 2023.